What is Alcohol Use Disorder?

 Many adults do not technically have Alcohol Use Disorder, but still engage in risky alcohol consumption, such as binge drinking.
 According to recent research, America’s already high rates of AUD are climbing, especially among women and minorities.
 One might wonder how binge drinking relates to alcohol use disorder.
 Binge drinking is an action that can signal an alcohol use disorder, and is at the minimum, evidence of a problematic and unhealthy relationship with alcohol.
 Binge drinking shows the following characteristics:

-• you consume more than four drinks in a sitting
+- Yyou consume more than four drinks in a sitting

-• you sometimes forget what happened when you drank
+- You sometimes forget what happened when you drank

-• you’ve considered cutting back on alcohol consumption
+- You’ve considered cutting back on alcohol consumption

-• you’ve felt guilty when you’ve drank too much
+- You’ve felt guilty when you’ve drank too much

-• you’re not sure how much you drank
+- You’re not sure how much you drank

-• you have been told that you drink too much
+- You have been told that you drink too much

 With as many as 1 in 8 Americans suffering from AUD, one would hope that the majority of them were undergoing alcohol abuse treatment.
 Unfortunately, this is often not the case.
 Whether due to difficulty of accessing alcohol rehab or a lack of knowledge, less than 7 percent of AUD sufferers receive necessary medical treatment.
 Many people misunderstand Alcohol Use Disorder and fail to recognize when their symptoms constitute a problem.
 They may also be unaware of the range of care options available to them.
 Such knowledge is key to taking the necessary steps to pursue treatment for Alcohol Use Disorder.